 |Propane Tanks||2x 20 pounds|

-The holding tank capacities of the Adventurer 89RBS are 38 gallons fresh, 31 gallons grey, and 31 gallons black.
-These are excellent and well balanced holding tank capacities for a 8’9” truck camper.
+The holding tank capacities of the Adventurer 89RBS are 38 gallons fresh (44 gallons with water heater), 25 gallons grey, and 22 gallons black.

 Using our own experience as a guide, the holding tank capacities of the 89RBS should last 5 to 6 days for two people practicing reasonable water conservation; navy showers, not letting the water run for washing dishes and brushing teeth, etc. As is usually the case, the grey tank will most likely be the limiting factor.